 It’s a simple filter for a small tank, and for betta fish what else do you need?
 You need minimal water movement and low noise and you can get that with the right air pump.
 It’s very gentle and quiet.
 Some people have even managed to put in biological ceramic media for beneficial bacteria.

 Does a Betta Fish Really Need a Filter?

 This is actually a matter of contention among hobbyists.
-The more experienced aquarium owners tend to go with the “gotta have a filter for betta” side, although quite a few newbies (and the retailers who sell to them) contend that a filter isn’t absolutely necessary for the betta to survive.
+The more experienced aquarium owners tend to go with the “gotta have a filter for betta” side, although quite a few newbies (and the retailers who sell to them) contend that an aquarium filter isn’t absolutely necessary for the betta fish to survive.

-In a very narrow sense, it’s actually true that a filter is not absolutely necessary for your betta to survive.
+In a very narrow sense, it’s actually true that an aquarium filter is not absolutely necessary for your betta to survive.
 But the point of having betta in your fish tank isn’t about their mere survival.
 As a responsible keeper, you want your betta to thrive in the very best environment you can provide for them.
-To do that will require the filter for the betta.
+To do that will require the filter for the betta fish.

 Without the filter, you will need to use distilled water for the betta tank.
 Then you have to keep the water clean, which in this case means changing out all the water in the tank each week.
 You’ll have to clean the tank then as well.